BabarKhanDev/Couchbase-SDK-Snippets/README.md

 # couchbase-sdk-snippets README

+## How to Install

+Please download our extension on the visual studio code extension marketplace or download the source code and compile your own vsix file.

 ## Features

 This extension adds snippets that are useful when developing with supported Couchbase SDKs.
 These are: